omartinezm/PythonSolve/README.md

 # PythonSolve

- A simple implementation of equation solver on python
+A simple implementation of first order equation solver on Python